sumcash-project/docs/app/assets/docs/011-developers.md

 > a computer after power-on or general reset, especially the operating
 > system which will then take care of loading other software as needed.<sup>[9.1](#footnote-9.1)</sup>

-For Sumcoin it means loading all of the block chain history from a special file containing a snapshot of block data.
+For Sumcash it means loading all of the block chain history from a special file containing a snapshot of block data.

-This special file, named `bootstrap.dat`, allows the Sumcoin client to sync from your hard drive instead of the internet.
-Using a `bootstrap.dat` file is faster and reduces stress on the Sumcoin network to sync new nodes.
+This special file, named `bootstrap.dat`, allows the Sumcash client to sync from your hard drive instead of the internet.
+Using a `bootstrap.dat` file is faster and reduces stress on the Sumcash network to sync new nodes.

 ### How do I make a `bootstrap.dat`?